Modesto Maidique

-Past president of FIU
+President of FIU

 Modesto Maidique was president of FIU for 23 years.
 During his tenure, the Colleges of Law and Engineering and a School of Architecture were established.
 The FIU College of Medicine was also founded in 2006.
 The first class of medical students began their studies in August 2009.

 In 2006, Maidique had a dispute with long-time University supporter Herbert Wertheim over the naming of the medical school building, which resulted in the revocation of a $20 million donation.
 Wertheim had initially offered to donate the funds to have the medical facility named in his honor.
 However, Wertheim wanted to pay the donation over a period of months, and Maidique insisted that it would have to be paid in a lump sum in order for the school to get crucial matching funds from the state.
 During discussions of the matter, Maidique told Wertheim that he was getting the naming rights "on the cheap", and that they were really worth $100 million, prompting Wertheim to withdraw his offer.

 On November 14, 2008, Maidique announced his resignation from his post as President of FIU.
 On June 12, 2009, FIU's board of trustees voted to rename the University Park campus to the Modesto A. Maidique Campus.